DFINITY-Education/blockchain-and-cryptocurrency/module-3.md

 This is where the ERC-20 style token that we discussed in Module 2 is implemented.
 Make sure you have a clear understanding of how this Token operates, discussed in Module 2, before proceeding with this activity.
 You will call several of the Token's methods in this activity.

 **Big Idea:** One method that is especially important for this module is `approve`, which allows the given `spender` to spend `amount` tokens on behalf of the function caller.
 In order for two users to open a payment channel with each other, they first must `approve` the payment channel canister to "spend" tokens on their behalf.
-Checking that users have done this before opening up a new channel in something that you must verify in the `setup()` method.
+Checking that users have done this before opening up a new channel is something that you must verify in the `setup()` method.

 #### `Main.mo`